joanpablo/reactive_forms/README.md

 ### Pattern Validator

 **_Validator.pattern_** is a validator that comes with **Reactive Forms**.
-Validation using regular expressions have been always a very useful tool to solve validation requirements.
+Validation using regular expressions has always been a very useful tool to solve validation requirements.
 Let's see how we can validate American Express card numbers:

 > American Express card numbers start with 34 or 37 and have 15 digits.